Planning your trip to Olympic? Check out our Top 10 Tips to Plan Like A Park Ranger

 The Hoh Campground is open.
 All campsites are currently first-come, first-served (all sites are reservable for peak season and may be reserved online 6 months in advance at www.recreation.gov)

 Remember: There are no gas or food services at the Hoh Rain Forest Visitor Center.
 Fuel up before you visit and remember to bring your own food.
 Pets are not allowed on the trails at the Hoh Rain Forest.

 Check on twitter for updates and find more trip planning information for Visiting In Summer.

 Quinault Rain Forest

 In the Quinault Rain Forest, the North Shore and South Shore roads loop drive is open including the July Creek Picnic Area.
-The Ranger Station on North Shore Road remains closed, but the restroom and area trails are open.
-The campgrounds and roads in the Quinault Valley may close on short notice for safety due to hazardous weather.
-Call the recorded Road & Weather line at 360-565-3131 to check current status and area information (updated twice daily).
+The Ranger Station on North Shore Road is staffed intermittently and portable toilets are available.
+Area trails are open.

 Queets Rain Forest